yanchun628/Logseq/pages/MeetingWithGuru.md

 	- Follow up questions
 		- 除了 unknown - url 其他都完成
 	- ovlp stdy for consumer confirm with yafet
+		- from your point of view, the feasibility of
 	- Yafet - reviewed label - ok
 	- phish - url still blank cases?